 Being a parent of young children during the holiday season can mean very busy — sometimes chaotic — days.
 This is supposed to be a wonderful time of year, not stressful.

 How do you find time to workout with all the "to-dos" that come this time of year, stay calm and still spend quality time with your family?

 Here are four tips I found have helped me through the holiday season.

 Set a Realistic Goal:Knowing it's a busy time of year, you may need to revise your workout plan.
 Think quality rather than quantity.
 My goal for the next two months is to try to work out 3 days a week, for 45-60 minutes.

 I try to do a variety of strength training workouts and cross-training such as running, spinning and swimming.
 If I am able to do more, great, but if not, I don't worry.

-My children are involved at our local YMCA, so I workout while they are doing their activities.
-I really enjoy being able to swim while they take their lessons since I can still watch them.
+My children are involved at our local YMCA, so I work out while they are doing their activities.
+I really enjoy being able to swim while they take their lessons because I can still watch them.

-It's okay to enjoy holiday parties, just don't indulge in all those sweet treats.
-Have a taste, then move on to something a bit more healthier.
+It's okay to enjoy holiday parties, just don't indulge in ALL those sweet treats.
+Have a taste, then move on to something a bit healthier.
 Don't forget to set time to exercise; you'll feel much better.

 Follow these tips for a stress-free and joyous season with your family.

 - QUIZ: Is Your Kid Naughty or Nice?